 THE INN AT IRWIN GARDENS

 Lots of magnificent woodwork and gardens here with very knowledgeable host who is also the cook for the wonderful breakfast.
-It is located nest to the Columbus Visitors Center and two sites of architectural interest: The public library and the Christian Church.
-Tours leave from the Visitors Center and the home is in easy walking distance to the renovated and “alive” town, which also has an historic and still functioning ice cream parlor.
+It is located next to the Columbus Visitors Center and two sites of architectural interest.
+The home is in easy walking distance to the renovated and “alive” town, which also has an historic and still functioning ice cream parlor.
 Add this town and place to stay to your “bucket list.”
 They are not to be missed.

 Solitude for the Soul – A restored turn-of-the-century mansion in Columbus Indiana.
 Brittany, the innkeeper, was a gracious and welcoming host who cooks a mean baked egg at this bed and breakfast.
 The room was large, clean, and comfortable.
 The gardens on the property are historical, spacious, and inviting.
 A great place to think.
 Downtown restaurants and shops were walkable.

 – Tripadvisor review, posted June 2018